astramieri/azure-data-engineer/docs/module_3/how_works_synapse.md

 ## Creating and using an Azure Synapse Analytics workspace

-A **Synapse Analytics Workspace** defines an instance of the Synapse Analytics service in which you can manage the services and data resources needed for your analytics solution.
+A **Synapse Analytics workspace** defines an instance of the Synapse Analytics service in which you can manage the services and data resources needed for your analytics solution.

 After creating a Synapse Analytics workspace, you can manage the services in it and perform data analytics tasks with them by using **Synapse Studio**, a web-based portal for Azure Synapse Analytics.

+A Synapse Analytics workspace requires two Resource Groups in your Azure subscription:
+- one for resources you explicitly create
+- one for managed resources used by the service

+It also requires a Data Lake storage account in which to store data, scripts, and other artifacts.

 ## Working with files in a data lake